 Immunofluorescence

+In patients suspected of having PCD, should IF be used as a diagnostic tool?

+There were no studies that fulfilled inclusion criteria to answer this question.

 Explanation of the diagnostic test

 Labelling of ciliary proteins was developed to improve understanding of the impact of disease-causing genes on ciliary proteins[117].
 Specific antibodies with secondary fluorescent tags localise to proteins in human respiratory epithelial cells and are visualised by fluorescent or confocal microscopy.
 A number of antibodies against ciliary proteins are available including antibodies targeting the outer dynein arm, inner dynein arm, radial spoke head and dynein regulatory complex proteins.
 An example of this technique is shown in Figure 3.